jenburrell/BIDSit/README.rst

     pip install BIDSit

-Install ``BIDSit`` by cloning GitHub, then move to where the toolbox is housed in terminal ::
+Or install ``BIDSit`` by cloning GitHub, then move to where the toolbox is housed in terminal ::

 	cd path/to/BIDSit